candidtim/f2-commander/README.md

    - [ ] ... show must go on ...

  - Archival and compression support

    - [ ] ZIP (read, create, update)
    - [ ] ... and more ...

  - Documentation

-   - [ ] Buit-in help
+   - [x] Built-in help
    - [ ] User manual

  - Windows support.
 You are probably better off with WSL, but some day, maybe...

    - [ ] Test all features in Windows
    - [ ] Then, maybe plan fixes

 User experience and app behavior:

  - Dialogs

    - [ ] "Do not ask me again" option in "safe" dialogs (e.g., "Quit" dialog)
    - [ ] Allow "Enter" and "y" keys in "safe" dialogs for confirmation

  - Navigation

    - [ ] Consistent cursor positioning
-     - [x] ... on the source directory when navagating "up"
+     - [x] ... on the source directory when navigating "up"
      - [ ] ... on the source link when navigating back from symlink
      - [ ] ... on the nearest entry after delete or move